 My name is Tess Homan.
 I currently work as an assistent professor at the Department of Mechanical Engineering in the Multiphase and Reactive Flows group of prof. dr. ir.
-Niels Deen.
+Niels Deen, Eindhoven University of Technology.
 On this website you will find some of the projects I worked on in the past.

 With a Fourier-based analysis it is possible to determine ensemble averages of the cell size in biological tissues, both in 2D and for 3D image stacks.
 Using generated images we analyzed valuable criteria for image acquisition settings to optimize accuracy.